mikkohei13/Loxpyt/readme.md

 # Tbd

+- Check what other annotated data is available, how long are the files, what format are they, what's the frequency, what kind of tags ...
 - Should we adjust NFTT (+ noverlap) to have same length for each window?
 Yes, so that each image is same width, despite different sampling rates.
   - Rule of thumb: 10-50 ms / window is usually good
   - My tests: c.
 15 ms / window seems clearest